Deep learning and American options via free boundary framework: Conclusion

 \section{Conclusion}

 We have proposed a deep learning method for solving the American options model as a free boundary problem.
 For the efficient computation of the early exercise boundary and its derivative simultaneously with the value function and the Greeks, we first implement a logarithmic Landau transformation.
 We then introduce a novel auxiliary function that includes the feed-forward DNN part and mimic the boundary behaviors.
-We trained this auxiliary function and its derivative to simultaneously account for the smooth pasting condition, far boundary behavior, and other boundary conditions associated with the derivatives of the value function under the further condition that a linear relationship between the early exercise boundary and feed-forward DNN output at the left boundary holds.
-The performance of our DNN method was rigorously tested with several examples and compared with the solution obtained from a highly accurate sixth-order compact finite difference with third-order Runge-Kutta adaptive time stepping and free boundary improvement.
+We trained this auxiliary function and its derivative to simultaneously account for the smooth pasting condition, far boundary behavior, and other boundary conditions associated with the derivatives of the value function under the further condition that a linear relationship between the early exercise boundary and feed-forward DNN output at the left boundary holds. \\

+The performance of our DNN method was rigorously tested with several examples and compared with the existing methods.
 All indicators show that our proposed DNN method provides a more efficient and alternative way of solving free boundary style options and could be very useful in a high-dimensional context.
 Furthermore, our approach can easily be extended for solving other free boundary PDEs like the Stefan problem \cite{Liu5}, logistic population model \cite{Piqueras}, etc., where Landau transformation can be used for extracting the free boundary features.\\

 Even though our experiment is almost exhaustive, in our future work, we will further enhance the performance of our proposed method by implementing a more rigorous hyperparameter tuning approach that will give us an optimal DNN architecture such that we can obtain more precise solution and efficient minimization with lesser computational time.
 Also, we will conduct a convergence analysis of our deep learning method for solving our model and carry out an extensive sensitivity analysis to extract the remaining Greeks.
-We also hope to extend our approach to American options with jumps and stochastic volatility and interest rate, energy-related options with two or multi-free boundaries, free boundary Quanto and basket FX options, and other exotic options that involve more than one free boundary like straddle and strangle options.
+We also hope to extend our approach to American options with jumps, regime switching, and stochastic volatility and interest rate, energy-related options with one or multi-free boundaries, free boundary Quanto and basket FX options, and other exotic options that involve more than one free boundary like straddle and strangle options.